shivanshgupta0007/shivanshgupta0007/README.md

 # About

-I am an **Electrical Engineering undergraduate at Delhi Technological University** and a **Data Science & Applications student at IIT Madras**, focused on building reliable software systems, data-driven products, and applied machine learning solutions.
+I am an **Electrical Engineering undergraduate at Delhi Technological University** and a **Data Science & Applications student at IIT Madras**, focused on turning raw, unstructured business and healthcare data into clear, stakeholder-ready decisions.

-My work sits at the intersection of **software engineering, AI/ML, business analytics, and product engineering**.
-I enjoy taking problems from raw requirements and unstructured data through system design, implementation, experimentation, analytics, and measurable outcomes.
+My work sits at the intersection of **business analytics, data science, and applied machine learning**.
+I enjoy taking a problem from raw requirements and messy data through exploratory analysis, modeling, and measurable, decision-ready outcomes.

-My engineering experience includes **FastAPI, Flask, REST APIs, SQL, SQLite, Redis, Celery, Vue.js, JavaScript, Python, Git, and Linux**, alongside applied analytics and machine learning using **Pandas, NumPy, Scikit-learn, XGBoost, and LightGBM**.
+My core toolkit is **Python and SQL** for analysis and reporting, supported by **Pandas, NumPy, Scikit-learn, XGBoost, and LightGBM** for predictive and customer analytics, and Power BI for stakeholder communication.

-I approach engineering with a product mindset: understand the problem, model the requirements, build the system, measure performance, and continuously improve it.
+I approach every problem with a business-first mindset: understand the question the stakeholder is really asking, model the data around it, and turn the output into a recommendation someone can act on.

 ### Open To

-- Software Engineering
+- Business Analytics
-- Backend Engineering
+- Data Analyst
-- Data Science & Analytics
+- Data Science
 - AI / Machine Learning
-- Product Engineering
+- Business & Management Consulting
-- Business Analytics
+- Product Analytics
-- Research & Engineering Opportunities
+- Research & Analytics Opportunities
-- Open Source Collaboration
+- Case Competitions

 ---